razor-network/cli/README.md

 `-help` See a list of available commands
 `create <password>`  Creates a new wallet with given password.
 The wallets are stored in `keys/` directory.
-WARNING: this is not a secure method of key generation, DO NOT use it for assets on mainnet.
+WARNING: this is not a secure method of key generation, DO NOT use it for assets on mainnet.\
-Fund this account with ether and schells to start participating in the network.
+Fund this account with rinkeby ether and rinkeby schells to start participating in the network.

     stake <amount> <address> <password>
     vote <address> <password>